Skip to main content

 Catalonia

-Catalonia, with Barcelona as its capital, leads Spain's culinary innovation in November 2025.
-Home to Disfrutar (World's Best Restaurant 2024) and four new Michelin-starred restaurants (Fishølogy, MAE Barcelona, Prodigi, Teatro kitchen & bar), the region balances avant-garde cuisine with traditional Catalan dishes.
-Mar i muntanya (sea and mountain) philosophy combines seafood with game or pork.
-Catalan cuisine features sofregit (slow-cooked tomato-onion base), romesco sauce (nuts, peppers, tomatoes), and exceptional cava (sparkling wine) from Penedès.
+Catalonia, with Barcelona at its centre, drives a lot of Spain's culinary experimentation.
+It's home to Disfrutar (World's Best Restaurant 2024) and to the 2025 Michelin newcomers Fishølogy, MAE Barcelona, Prodigi, and Teatro kitchen & bar, and it keeps one foot in tradition while the other pushes ahead.
+The mar i muntanya (sea and mountain) idea pairs seafood with game or pork.
+Catalan cooking leans on sofregit (a slow-cooked tomato and onion base), romesco sauce (nuts, peppers, tomatoes), and the cava that comes out of Penedès.

 Cultural Significance: